JonathanUsername/git-aliases/README.md

 # git-pr
-alias for opening the relevant PR for your branch
+alias for opening the relevant PR for my current branch